When to stop swaddling baby

 1. Your baby shows signs of rolling over

-The American Academy of Pediatrics (AAP) recommends your stop swaddling your baby when they start to show signs of trying to roll over which can happen as early as two to three months.
+The American Academy of Pediatrics (AAP) recommends you stop swaddling your baby when they start trying to roll over which can happen as early as two to three months.

 Dr. Shea says, “Often parents can see the early signs of rolling (rolling to the side, moving the arms across the body while bringing the legs up) and can begin loosening the swaddle at that point to ease the transition.
 Some babies take their parents by surprise and roll straight over out of the blue.
 Those babies will need to transition quickly.”